Souravgoswami/happy-halloween-ruby2d/README.md

 ## Running ⚙️
   1. You need Ruby and Ruby2D installed.
-  2. Download the file, and run halloween.rb!
+  2. Download the files, and run halloween.rb!

 *You can delete the [Screenshot.png](https://github.com/Souravgoswami/happy-halloween-ruby2d/blob/master/Screenshot.png).*